 - Details about the services being rendered

-- The date when the service will be performed (or a time period in which it will occur)
+- The date when the service will be performed (or a time period in which it will occur) with an end date

 How to Avoid Credit Repair Scams